 NOCE’s Early Childhood Education (ECE) Certificate Program provides the beginning steps to prepare for your new career.
 If you enjoy being around children and helping little kids learn and grow, enroll today!

-The Early Childhood Education Certificate program from North Orange Continuing Education includes hands-on training focusing on childcare and learning how to better prepare children in their early years.
+The Early Childhood Education Program from North Orange Continuing Education offers four certificate options focusing on childcare, educational support, and the management of childcare programs in a variety of private facilities.
 Complete the program to earn a certificate and begin your childcare career.

 Early childhood educators play an important role in a child’s growth.
 They guide children through activities developed to improve social, physical, and mental wellbeing skills.
 What children learn and experience during their early years can shape who they grow up to be in this world.
-You’ll get the training to become a teacher or caregiver in a private licensed preschool center or home-based daycare center.
+You’ll get the training to become a caregiver, teacher’s assistant, teacher, or director in a private licensed preschool center or home-based daycare center.

 - Students must be 18 years or older